sarahmthomas/CS193_Fall18_Lab3/README.md

 ### 2.2: "Dr. Strangebug" or "How I Learned to Stop Worrying and Love the IntelliJ Debugger"
+While print statements are absolutely useful for isolating a problem, debugging can still be quite difficult and scale poorly.
+Nothing is more difficult to sift through than 2KB of log files or output text when all you needed to do was step through your code a bit to determine what was wrong.

+*In an ideal world, we'd want to be able to walk through our code step-by-step, and figure out what's going on DURING execution...*

+#### INTRODUCING: THE INTELLIJ DEBUGGER!
+The IntelliJ Debugger allows you to:
+- Step through the execution of a program line-by-line
+- Set *breakpoints* at important sections of code
+    - Execution will pause at the breakpoint
+    - You may either *step* through execution or *continue* to the next breakpoint
+- Track the value of variables throughout execution & check if they are modified

+The TAs in your lab section may have given a short overview of the debugger, but if you're still having a hard time, visit [this link](https://www.jetbrains.com/help/idea/debugging-your-first-java-application.html)

+If you have other questions, don't hesitate to ask your TAs, use Google, or use IntelliJ's own Tip Center!

 ## Part 3: The Scenario - "One person’s crappy software is another person’s full time job."
 Picture this: You land a great internship as a Freshman thanks to all the skills you learned in CS193, and are put to the task of picking up where last year's IU intern left off.

 Needless to say, they've left a mess of things.
 It's up to you to identify what's wrong with their code!

-## Part 4: Sleuthing for Bugs - "Beware of bugs in the above code; I have only proved it correct, not tried it."
+### 3.1: Sleuthing for Bugs - "Beware of bugs in the above code; I have only proved it correct, not tried it."

-### 4.1:
+You will be expected to find several bugs throughout the files *MathUtils.java* and *StringUtils.java*.
+All test cases should pass for your to receive full points.

+You should use multiple methods to determine what's wrong:
+- JUnit Test Cases -- Try running them individually and debugging them in isolation!
+- Print Statements after writing examples in *BuggyUtilClient.java*
+- Reading through the code to see if it makes sense

-## Part 5: Submit Working Code - "Talk is cheap.
+### 3.2: Submit Working Code - "Talk is cheap.
 Show me the code."

-## Optional Extra - Customize your .vimrc with new features!
+You should submit code that passes all test cases!

+*REMEMBER: Just because something OUGHT to work, does not mean it will.
+Always question any assumptions or claims made about how code behaves!*